CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos-SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### Enabling flag parsing for evidence module

+This is implemented fue to CUDOS-815 bug.
+Following query evidence cli command documentation, when passing no arguments it should return all the existing evidences.
+However, it looks like the command is parsing incorrectly the arguments, since cudos-noded q evidence returns error `Error: accepts at most 1 arg(s), received 5`

+The problem was that the settings of the evidence module query Txs was ignoring flags, furthermore considering them as arguments of the call, leading to troublesome behaviour.

+The fix is just changing `DisableFlagParsing` to falsein evidence module's `cli/query.go` `GetQueryCmd`.